kohkimakimoto/altax/README.md

 Altax has a extensible plugin mechanism.
 It makes adding functionality easy.
 Plugins are stored at [Packagist](https://packagist.org/) and installed using [composer](https://getcomposer.org/).
-As Altax includes embedded composer, you can install plugins by Altax command.
+As Altax includes embedded composer, you can install plugins by altax command.

 For instance, if you use PHP5.4 and MySQL database in your product, you can use [Adminer](http://www.adminer.org/) database management tool via Altax plugin.
 Edit your `.altax/composer.json` file like the following.